nushell/nushell.github.io/book/parallelism.md

 On your machine, the times may vary.
 For this machine, it took 21 milliseconds for the current directory.

-Now, since this operation can be run in parallel, let's convert the above to paralle by changing `each` to `par-each`:
+Now, since this operation can be run in parallel, let's convert the above to parallel by changing `each` to `par-each`:

 ```
 > ls | where type == dir | par-each { |it| {name: $it.name, len: (ls $it.name | length) } }